Women in OMSCS Panel & Networking

 Bobbie Eicher

-Bobbie was among the students to join OMSCS in its first year, and was also among the original set of four OMS students hired to be teaching assistants.
+Bobbie Eicher was among the students to join OMSCS in its first year, and was also among the original set of four OMS students hired to be teaching assistants.
 She was also the co-founder and then co-leader of the Nerdy Bones student organization for women in technology up until she graduated and joined Georgia Tech's Ph.D. program in 2016 to study artificial intelligence as a tool for learning, including interactive agents like Jill Watson.
 She has continued to work on program data collection and improvement since then, with an emphasis on expanding student opportunities to participate in research.
 To further expand on that goal, she became a member of Georgia Tech's research faculty in early 2024.

 Program